 - Xenons can be reprogrammed to run CircuitPython in standalone (no network) mode.

 - Xenons can be reprogrammed to be a standard nRF52840 board using the nRD52 SDK.
 It can use a native Thread Mesh network in this mode, but will lose all Particle functionality.

-Device OS 1.5.x, currently 1.5.2, will be the last version to contain Thread mesh networking support.
+Device OS 1.5.2 is the last version to contain Thread mesh networking support.
 After this release, there will not be any additional mesh-specific bug fixes or upgrades to the nRF52 Thread mesh networking stack.

 Version 2.0.0 and later (there is no 1.6.x), have the ability to use a mesh network removed, and all Device OS API calls in the